 Learn how to understand and deliver sustainability in the first stages of the food supply chain, including food production and processing.

 Sustainable food consumption – 15 credits

 This module focuses on understanding and delivering sustainability in the latter stages of the food supply chain including retail, food consumption and disposal.

-Sustainable food supply chains & trade - 15 credits
+Sustainable food supply chains and trade - 15 credits

 Explore sustainability challenges relevant across the food supply chain, diagnose and solve real-world challenges that food sustainability presents and evaluate food as a socio-technical system.